Peakboard/peakboard.github.io/content/_administration/en-update.md

   - /administration/06-en-update.html
 ---

-To update the Peakboard Box, click the Manage button in the ribbon of the upper Peakboard Designer area.
+Click on [Manage / Upload] in the top ribbon bar.
 A new window will open.

-If the Peakboard Box you want to update is not in the list, please follow this [Link](/administration/07-en-adding.html).
+If the Peakboard Box you want to update is not in the list, you can see here [how to add a Peakboard Box to the Peakboard Designer](/administration/07-en-adding.html).

-You have the possibility to start an update for one or more Peakboard Boxes at the same time.
-To do this, simply select all boxes for which an update is to be made.
-In general, there are two possibilities for an update.
+You can update one or more Peakboard Boxes at the same time, simply select the Peakboard Boxes you want to update.

 ![Manage Dialog Update Device](/assets/images/admin/update/aktualisieren1.png)

+### This is how you update your Peakboard Boxes

-If the workstation with the Peakboard Designer has an active Internet connection, the update can be executed by clicking on the Update button.
+If the workspace with the Peakboard Designer has an active internet connection, the update can be executed by clicking on [Update].

-If this workstation is in an isolated network, the update can be performed by means of an update file.
-You can download this file [here](https://peakboard.com/download/runtime/Peakboard.Runtime_Update.pbux) and then make it available to the Peakboard Designer via network drive or USB stick.
-And start the update process via Update from File.
+If, on the other hand, this workstation is in an isolated network, the update is done by using the update file.
+[Download the update file here](https://peakboard.com/download/runtime/Peakboard.Runtime_Update.pbux) and make it available to the Peakboard Designer via network drive or USB stick.

-After a short moment your Peakboard Box is updated.
+Lastly, start the update via [Update from File].